 After two weeks of waiting, the crossover finally arrived.
 I was very excited and connected it up just as quickly as I could and sat down to listen.
 Unfortunately, the crossover did not make any bass improvement so contacted the person who said: “let in burn-in for a week”.
 I did, and the sound did improve but certainly did not live up to my expectations!

 The second crossover was hand-built by a Tannoy expert who lived in London.
 I found the gentleman from a friend of a friend who like-me is a Tannoy lover.
 It was an absolute pleasure to meet this person, and again we shared many emails.
 The build took over three weeks and another month before the crossovers finally arrived.
 How to improve Bass

 I was ver,y excited when I unpacked this crossover and connected it up as quickly as I was able.
 I pressed play on my CD player and listened.
 The sound I heard was so much better than anything before.
 The difference in clarity made a big impression.
 There was a much-improved sound stage, and I heard more details.
 But even though the ba, ss had improved I still wanted more!
 How to improve Bass

 After three weeks, the crossovers finally arrived, and the installation complete.
 But to cut a long story short, I was still missing the depth I wanted.
 I decided to get involved and get my old trusty soldering iron warmed up.
 The two small lamps and connecting resistors had to go.
-After the removal, the crossover was fitted into the enclosure.
-I used a studio-grade cable to connect the drivers to the crossovers and soldered the audio cables directly.
+After the removal, the crossover fitted into the enclosure.
+I used a studio-grade cable to connect the drivers to the crossovers and soldered the audio cable directly.

 One of my terrific friends has a pair of Tannoy Autographs fitted with 15″ monitor Gold drivers.
 The Autographs have a fantastic sound, and I have spent many hours with my friend listening to his varied collection of CD and Vinyl.
 How to improve Bass